mbalazin/cse599c-17sp-tutorials/spark/README.md

 ## 4. Graph processing (GraphX).

   In the graph processing Spark tutorial, we will explore more built-in features of Spark (as provided by Databricks).
 This section uses the same datasets from the ML example.

+  First, we need to import GraphFrame library.
+To do that, follow following steps:
+      1. Go to home screen of [community databricks](https://community.cloud.databricks.com)
+      2. Click on "Library" link in the "New" section of home page.
+      3. Select "Maven Coordinate" as the source on the create library page.
+      4. Click on "Search Spark Packages and Maven Central" button.
+      5. A pop-up box will open.
+Wait for it to load the list of available packages.
+      6. Search for "graphframes" once the list is loaded.
+      7. Select "0.4.0-spark2.1-s_2.10" from Releases dropbox.
+Remember that the last three digits represent the version of spark you are running on your cluster.
+Make sure it matches with what version you are running.
+You can look for it on "Clusters" page (link in left panel) under active clusters.
+      8. Click on "+ Select" to select the package.
+      9. Click on "Create Library" to add it your cluster.

   To start the GraphX example, import the
   [Spark GraphX Notebook](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/371142130727624/2056133347430954/653376218961520/latest.html)